whiteskull/whitekit/README.md

 ## Description of Contents

-The default directory structure of a generated Ruby on Rails application:
+The default directory structure application:

 ```
 |-- app    > Holds all the code that's specific to this particular application.